cloud-66-internal/help.cloud66.com/_skycap/the-basics/formations-stencils-and-snapshots.md

 <img src="/assets/skycap/formation_schematic.png" width="600px">

 A micro-services based application is made up of one or more services.
-These services are run and managed by Kubernetes as <code>Deployments</code> and / or <code>Services</code>.
-To deploy these to Kubernetes you need to generate Kubernetes configuration files for <code>Namespace</code>, <code>Deployment</code>, <code>Service</code>, <code>ConfigMap</code> or <code>Secrets</code> and possibly more.
+These services are run and managed by Kubernetes as `Deployments` and / or `Services`.
+To deploy these to Kubernetes you need to generate Kubernetes configuration files for `Namespace`, `Deployment`, `Service`, `ConfigMap` or `Secrets` and possibly more.

 In most applications a repeating set of configuration sections are applied to many different services.
 For example, many services in your application need to share the same environment variables or secrets (like database access details) or have the same data files mounted at the same location.

-<h2 id="what-is-a-stencil">What is a Stencil?</h2>
+## What is a Stencil?

 Stencils are version controlled configuration templates for Kubernetes.
 They are used together with Formations to provide a secure, easy and flexible way to generating Kubernetes configuration files based on your application requirements.

-Stencils support a light-weight templating language that is very easy to use while deliberately lacking full scale control flows like programming languages or templating / scripting markup.
+Stencils support a light-weight [templating language](/skycap/references/stencil_placeholders.html) that is very easy to use while deliberately lacking full scale control flows like programming languages or templating / scripting markup.

-Lack of control flows like <code>if then else</code> or <code>for loop</code> encourages more understandable and maintainable configuration files.
+Lack of control flows like `if then else` or `for loop` encourages more understandable and maintainable configuration files.

+### What are Stencil Groups?

+Usually a Formation contains all Stencils you need to deploy an entire application.
+This approach lets you build an entire stack in a single rendering of your Formation against a Kubernetes cluster.

+However, this might not always be what you need.
+You might want to render and apply only a subset of the Stencils available in a Formation.
+For example when deploying a single service or running a database migration job, you may not want to deploy the entire stack.

+StencilGroups help you group the Stencils of a Formation into dynamic or static subsets so they can be rendered together.

-<h2 id="what-is-a-snapshot">What is a Snapshot?</h2>
+## What is a Snapshot?

 A Snapshot is the state of your application at a point in time.
-It includes all your applications images and their unique tags, environment variables and configuration items that are defined in your Skycap stack.
+It includes all your applications images and their unique tags, environment variables and configuration items that are defined in your Skycap application.

 <img src="/assets/skycap/retagging.png" width="600px">